asgerrud/CLI-ITU/README.md

 OPTIONS
   -h, --help      show CLI help
-  -n, --noprompt  Turns off the issue prompt.
-Instead opens the issues page for the CLI
+  -n, --noprompt  turn off the issue prompt and open the issues page for the CLI instead

 DESCRIPTION
   Requires Github CLI installed to create the issue.
 To manually submit, use the --noprompt flag.